 “Our people are our most valuable asset” is the kind of thing you might read on a company’s ‘values page’ or its ‘careers page’.
 Many organisations may genuinely believe this statement rings true for them, but how many really do enough to make sure it’s actually the case?
 Do they always put their employees first and build a culture where everything is set up to help them succeed?
 It’s only through providing the conditions to make work easier that organizations can see how to improve employee productivity for themselves.

 Resource management software can instil a culture and provide a working environment in which employees can flourish.
-The benefits: an increase in employee engagement, wellbeing and productivity.
+The benefits: an increase in employee engagement, well-being and productivity.
 What’s not to like?
-In this post, we will examine:

 If improving employee productivity is down to creating the conditions that make them feel valued, empowered, and inspired to perform to their best, then let’s begin by looking at how an organization might try to do this.

 Digital transformation may just be a buzzword to some, but many organizations are throwing serious money its way in order to improve productivity.
 At the heart of any successful transformation should be the aim to unlock the potential of your people.
 Here are a few possible (and popular) strategies to achieve this.

 There’s no doubt that these strategies, although creating potential barriers, can ultimately be effective.
 However, there’s another route to employee productivity which often goes under the radar – one that many organizations fail to consider as part of their ‘how to improve employee productivity’ strategy.

 This underappreciated golden ticket to unlocking productivity revolves around how work is organized.
 It involves the culture of how projects and tasks are managed and how work is assigned to employees… also known as resource management.